nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_read.md

 - SHALL return a `200` **SUCCESS** HTTP status code on successful execution of the interaction.
 - SHALL return a response body containing a DocumentReference resource which conforms to the ['NRLS-DocumentReference-1'](https://fhir.nhs.uk/STU3/StructureDefinition/NRLS-DocumentReference-1) profile and has the status "current".

+{% include note.html content="Where a DocumentReference content.format property indicates the referenced resource should be retrieved via the SSP the NRL will automatically pre-fix the content.attachment.url property with the SSP server url.
+For further detail, see [Retrieval Formats](retrieval_formats.html)." %}

 Example Successful Response:

 <div class="github-sample-wrapper scroll-height-350">